9 Incredible Historical Predictions That Actually Came True

 Robert Boyle predicted organ transplants in the 1660s

 Nearly 300 years before the first major organ transplant in 1954, Robert Boyle, known as the father of modern chemistry, predicted in a note in his personal journal “the cure of diseases by… transplantation.”
 Experts also credit Boyle for foresight about LSD, aspirin, and sleeping pills.
+These are the history lessons your teacher lied to you about.

 Arthur C. Clark imagined the iPad in 1968